Coty (NYSE:COTY) Issues FY 2022 Earnings Guidance

 Coty (NYSE:COTY – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of $0.23-$0.27 for the period, compared to the consensus estimate of $0.27.
+The company provided EPS guidance of $0.23-$0.27 for the period, compared to the consensus EPS estimate of $0.27.
 The company issued revenue guidance of -.

+A number of equities research analysts have issued reports on the stock.
+Barclays cut their price objective on shares of Coty from $10.00 to $8.00 in a report on Wednesday, May 11th.
+Raymond James cut their target price on shares of Coty from $13.00 to $12.00 and set an outperform rating for the company in a report on Monday, April 18th.
+Deutsche Bank Aktiengesellschaft cut their target price on shares of Coty from $12.00 to $11.00 in a report on Tuesday, May 10th.
+JPMorgan Chase & Co. cut their target price on shares of Coty from $10.00 to $8.00 in a report on Tuesday, May 10th.
+Finally, StockNews.com raised shares of Coty from a hold rating to a buy rating in a research note on Saturday.
+Three equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+According to MarketBeat, Coty has an average rating of Buy and a consensus price target of $11.05.

 Coty Inc, together with its subsidiaries, engages in the manufacture, marketing, distribution, and sale of beauty products worldwide.
 The company provides prestige fragrances, skin care, and color cosmetics products through prestige retailers, including perfumeries, department stores, e-retailers, direct-to-consumer websites, and duty-free shops under the Alexander McQueen, Burberry, Bottega Veneta, Calvin Klein, Cavalli, Chloe, Davidoff, Escada, Gucci, Hugo Boss, Jil Sander, Joop!, Kylie Jenner, Lacoste, Lancaster, Marc Jacobs, Miu Miu, Nikos, philosophy, Kim Kardashian West, and Tiffany & Co brands.